 Dr. Tammy Mendez

-Growing up on a farm in Southern Iowa, Dr. Mendez is all too familiar with animals of all sizes and has been involved in the field of veterinarian medicine for over 20 years.
-She received her Bachelor of Science degree in Animal Science from Cal Poly, San Luis Obispo, and graduated Cum Laude from Kansas State University with her Doctorate in Veterinarian Medicine.
-Meeting her husband at Cal Poly, Larry, a fifth generation Lompocian, they naturally settled in the Lompoc Valley to raise their family.
-They purchased Animal Care Hospital in January 2008, and she quickly emerged herself in the community becoming involved in many local organizations such as, Lompoc Business Women’s Network, Lompoc Chamber of Commerce, CAPA (Companion Animal Placement Assistance) and VIVA (Volunteers for Inter-Valley Animals).
-Voted the #1 veterinarian in the 2009 “Best of Lompoc” poll by the Lompoc Record, Dr. Mendez spends her free time with her husband, two children, Lawson and Emery Rose, the family dogs Izzy and Oliver, and their horse Gunner.
-As a family, they enjoy getting away and spending time outdoors camping.
+Growing up on a farm in Southern Iowa, Dr. Mendez is all too familiar with animals of all sizes and has been involved in the field of veterinarian medicine since the minute she could get her foot in the door of a clinic at the age of 15.
+It is her love for helping people and animals that drew her to the profession.
+She received her Bachelor of Science degree in Animal Science from Cal Poly, San Luis Obispo, and graduated Cum Laude from Kansas State University with her Doctorate in Veterinary Medicine.
+Meeting her husband at Cal Poly, Larry (a fifth generation Lompocian), they naturally settled in the Lompoc Valley to raise their family.
+They purchased Animal Care Hospital in January 2008, and she quickly emerged herself in the community becoming involved in many local organizations.
+Dr. Mendez spends her free time with her husband, two children, Lawson and Emery Rose.
+As a family, they enjoy spending time water skiing, snow skiing, and camping with friends.
+Her pets include 2 dogs, Izzy and Oliver; 2 cats, Deuce and Tiger; 2 horses, Gunner and Woody; and many cows.

-After graduating, Dr. Wemmer underwent an additional year of extensive training through the internship program at Animal Specialty & Emergency Center in West Los Angeles.
-It was there, that she was exposed to a variety of complex cases and further developed her skills in critical care and emergency medicine.
+After graduating, Dr. Axline underwent an additional year of extensive training through the internship program at Animal Specialty & Emergency Center in West Los Angeles.
+It was there that she was exposed to a variety of complex cases and further developed her skills in critical care and emergency medicine.

-Dr. Wemmer was happy to return to the central coast following her internship.
-While working in Santa Barbara, she met her boyfriend, a Lompoc local.
-Dr. Wemmer was fortunate enough to join the team at Animal Care Hospital in December of 2014.
-When not at work, she can be found nursing sick sea lions back to health and spending time with her fiancé and three cats.
+Dr. Axline was happy to return to the central coast following her internship.
+While working in Santa Barbara, she met her husband, a Lompoc local.
+Dr. Axline was fortunate enough to join the team at Animal Care Hospital in December of 2014.
+When not at work, she can be found enjoying the outdoors spending time with her husband, 2 dogs, and cat.

 Brian has worked for Animal Care Hospital for 15 years but has been caring for animals for most of his life.
 As a child he helped his older brother maintain a freshwater aquarium, a hobby he adopted himself when he was old enough.
 He also helped with the Cabrillo Aquarium in the facility’s early stages, which lead Brian to acquire a job at Pet Paradise of Lompoc.
 During the fifteen years of working at Pet Paradise he was exposed to many types of animals and their care and worked there until the owners retired.
 As a hobby, Brian currently has a large collection of Day Geckos that he breeds and enjoys.
 In his spare time he likes to cycle and is a current member of the Lompoc Valley Bicycle Club, Village Dirtbags, and Lompoc Valley Distance running club.
 Brian loves the people he works with and caring for their client’s furry family members at Animal Care Hospital.